 Real estate contract assignment strategies involve the owner of a subject property signing a contract with an investor that gives them the rights to buy the offmarket home.

 Once under contract, the investor has the exclusive rights to buy the property, but they are not penalized if they don't follow through.

-When assigning a contract, investors typically target distressed properties owned by motivated sellers.
+When assigning a contract, investors typically target distressed, off-market properties owned by motivated sellers.

 This post teaches you the nitty gritty details about real estate contract assignments otherwise known as flipping real estate contracts.

 Let's get started by defining what a motivated seller is.

 Note: To get free access to the best off-market properties in the world, just click here.

 A motivated seller is someone who is motivated to sell their property as soon as possible, for whatever reason.